Exercise: How much do I need every day?

 For most healthy adults, the Department of Health and Human Services recommends these exercise guidelines:

-Moderate aerobic exercise includes activities such as brisk walking, swimming and mowing the lawn.
-Vigorous aerobic exercise includes activities such as running and aerobic dancing.
-Strength training can include use of weight machines, your own body weight, resistance tubing, resistance paddles in the water, or activities such as rock climbing.
+Moderate aerobic exercise includes activities such as brisk walking, biking, swimming and mowing the lawn.
+Vigorous aerobic exercise includes activities such as running, heavy yard work and aerobic dancing.
+Strength training can include use of weight machines, your own body weight, heavy bags, resistance tubing or resistance paddles in the water, or activities such as rock climbing.

-As a general goal, aim for at least 30 minutes of physical activity every day.
-If you want to lose weight or meet specific fitness goals, you may need to exercise more.
-Want to aim even higher?
-You can achieve more health benefits, including increased weight loss, if you ramp up your exercise to 300 minutes a week.
+As a general goal, aim for at least 30 minutes of moderate physical activity every day.
+If you want to lose weight, maintain weight loss or meet specific fitness goals, you may need to exercise more.

 Reducing sitting time is important, too.
-The more hours you sit each day, the higher your risk of metabolic problems, even if you achieve the recommended amount of daily physical activity.
+The more hours you sit each day, the higher your risk of metabolic problems.
+Sitting too much can negatively impact your health and longevity, even if you get the recommended amount of daily physical activity.
+And some research has found that people who've lost weight may be more likely to keep off the lost weight by sitting less during the day.

 Short on long chunks of time?
 Even brief bouts of activity offer benefits.
-For instance, if you can't fit in one 30-minute walk, try three 10-minute walks instead.
+For instance, if you can't fit in one 30-minute walk during the day, try a few five-minute walks instead.
+Any activity is better than none at all.
 What's most important is making regular physical activity part of your lifestyle.